Arnab-Developer/BasicDockerCommands/README.md

 # Basic docker commands
 This is a document for basic docker commands.
-You need .NET 5 and docker desktop installed in your machine to follow the below steps.
+You need .NET 5 SDK and docker desktop installed in your machine to follow the below steps.

 ## Create a .NET web api